2016UAVClass/Firmware/README.md

 * cd ~/catkin_ws/src/mavros/test_mavros/scripts
 * python mavros_wpmission_test.py

+You will now see the UAV takeoff, fly a mission, and land again.

-You can look at the list of mavros topics,
+On a terminal, you can look at the list of mavros topics,
 * rostopic list

 And maybe check out the state of the FMU,
 * rostopic echo /mavros/state

+### With camera plugins
 <b>GAZEBO ROS</b><br/>
 To acquire gazebo camera pugin data, we need to start the SITL stack with no_sim=1.
 In terminal 1,
 * make no_sim=1 posix_sitl_default gazebo